Sri Lanka University & Campus School Education News - ශ්රී ලංකා විශ්ව විද්යාල පුවත්

 Campus Starts November !

-විශ්ව විද්යාල ප්රවේශ අත්පොත 24 නිකුත් කිරීමට නියමිතයි. මෙවර එම ප්රවේශ අත්පොත ඉතා සරලව සකස් කර ඇති අතර ඒ පිළිබඳව පුවත් පත් මගින් ප්රචාරයක් ලබාදීමට ද විශ්වවිද්යාල ප්රතිපාදන කොමිසන් සභාව පියවර ගෙන තිබෙනවා.
+විශ්ව විද්යාල ප්රවේශ අත්පොත 24 නිකුත් කරයි. මෙවර එම ප්රවේශ අත්පොත ඉතා සරලව සකස් කර ඇති අතර ඒ පිළිබඳව පුවත් පත් මගින් ප්රචාරයක් ලබාදීමට ද විශ්වවිද්යාල ප්රතිපාදන කොමිසන් සභාව පියවර ගෙන තිබෙනවා.

 විශ්ව විද්යාල ප්රවේශ අත්පොත වෙළෙඳපලට නිකුත් වීමත් සමගම එය අන්තර්ජාලයට ද එක් කරන බවයි විශ්ව විද්යාල ප්රතිපාදන කොමිෂන් සභාව සඳහන් කළේ.